web blazonry web development scripts and tutorials

 WHERE category = 'Local Docs'

-Single quotes specify a string value in the WHERE clause, if we were using a column which was a number value no quotes would be needed.
-The WHERE part is optional, if you want to select everything from the database you can leave off the WHERE portion.
-Review the SQL Tutorial for more examples of what can be done with SELECT statements and WHERE clauses.
+Single quotes specify a string value in the WHERE clause.
+If we were using a column which was a number value, no quotes would be needed.
+The WHERE part is optional.
+If you want to select everything from the database, you can leave off the WHERE portion.
+Review throughout this SQL Tutorial for more examples of what you can do with SELECT statements and WHERE clauses.

-The script to display links out of the database starts with the usually code to initialize the database connection.
+The PHP code to display links from the database starts with the usual code to initialize the database connection.

 $usr = "--username--";